thunder-engine/thunder-doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Thunder Engine's documentation!
+Thunder Documentation
 ==========================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: Getting Started
+   :name: sec-start

+   getting_started/basics/index

 Indices and tables
 ==================